Get 80% off your plan for your first 3 months*

 How to create an invoice

-When you create an invoice, you document what you've sold and how much the customer owes.
-In New Zealand, new laws supporting eInvoicing now refer to this documentation as taxable supply information, replacing the traditional term “tax invoice.”
-Open an invoice template, add the date and an invoice number, then follow these steps:
+To create an invoice, document what you've sold and how much your customer owes.
+Open an invoice template, add the date and invoice number, then follow the steps below.

-1. Add your business information: name, address, and contact details.
+1. Add your business information: name, address, and contact details

-2. Add customer information: their name, address, and billing contact.
+2. Add customer information: their name, address, and billing contact

 3. Add service details: Describe the goods or services provided clearly.